St. Stephen's Episcopal Church

 Thursday, April 10 lecture (7 p.m.)—KEVIN POWERS, author of Yellow Birds

 Richmond native Kevin Powers is a U.S. Army veteran of the war in Iraq and author of the internationally acclaimed novel The Yellow Birds.
-This groundbreaking novel, published in 2012, deals with the effects of a hidden war on mothers and families at home, while telling the harrowing story of two young soldiers trying to stay alive in Afghanistan.
+This groundbreaking novel, published in 2012, deals with the effects of a hidden war on mothers and families at home, while telling the harrowing story of two young soldiers trying to stay alive in Iraq.
 You will recognize many of the Richmond locations in the novel.
 It has been translated into Dutch, French, German, Italian, and Spanish.
 Kevin Powers studied English at Virginia Commonwealth University and received an M.F.A. in poetry from the Michener Center for Writers at the University of Texas at Austin in 2012.
 The suggested donation is $25 ($10 for students).
 Registration is here.